 How the Patterns Developed

-- The baby does his or her own BrainDance very naturally in the first twelve months of life if put on a smooth, non-carpeted surface on his or her tummy.
+- The baby does his or her own BrainDance very naturally in the first twelve months of life if placed on the floor.

 - Baby's first breath starts the wires growing from the brain cells.